kyma-project/kyma/docs/knative-eventing-mesh/02-01-knative-eventing-mesh.md

 4. Knative Broker sends events to the Knative Trigger which registered interest in receiving them and forwarding them further.

-5. Knative Trigger event attributes filter events and trigger functions.
+5. Knative Trigger uses event attributes to filter events and trigger functions based on them.